henriquegogo/kamby/docs/index.md

 - key := 'value'  (Append 'key' in stack - syntax sugar for 'def')
 - key = 'value'   (Edit last 'key' in stack)
 - del key         (Remove last 'key' from stack)
+- .
+1             (Get item from stack by index - start by 1)
 - if (condition) { 'first' } (else_condition) { 'second' }
 - while {condition} { 'Do this' }
 - for {initialization} {condition} {increment} { 'Do this' }